 • Public and government data including cost and utilization data.
 Such data provides information on the healthcare system and the different stakeholders therein.

+Such information can be used to create algorithms for risk stratification or to gain insight into associations between exposures, interventions, and outcomes.
 While clinical trials continue to be the main tool for studying the safety and efficacy of a new medicine, their controlled environment, and well-defined cohorts constitute experimental conditions that do not represent real-world settings.
 RWD is a much better tool for understanding how patients react to a medicine once approved and made available in the market, i.e., in routine medical care.
 The lack of highly controlled settings usually results in lower levels of confidence, but the outcomes represent a wider population of subjects.
 Such outcomes are better suited for understanding and taking decisions in everyday medical care, in broader settings than the controlled ones in clinical trials.

 RWD: Collecting in a clinical vs. everyday setting

 There can be a huge quality difference between RWD collected in a clinical versus in everyday setting.
 In a clinical setting, the process is carried out sporadically by professionals, with subjects following strict guidelines (like time and method of collection, or diet prior to collection).
 In the everyday setting, the process is continuous and carried out by the subjects themselves.
 Whether the data is reported by the subjects or is measured by devices the subjects operate, the continuous nature and the self-supervision can lead to low quality due to device failure (usually uncharged devices, wearables not worn when they should have been, or mobile applications left unused for too long and automatically closed down) and lack of adherence (forgetting to answer instances of repeating questionnaires, amplified decline of interest in the process).
 Also, clinical data can be much more specialized to the medical conditions at hand, compared to most behavioral data collected in an everyday setting.
+But no matter these shortcomings when dealing with data collected in an everyday setting, it is now well-established that behavior is part of the intervention.
+The high specialization and quality of the sporadic clinical data is complemented by the continuous nature of the behavioral, everyday data, in much the same way a low-resolution film complements the understanding offered by the occasional high-resolution photo.

 Patient-generated, everyday RWD types